urbi-mobility/ditto-contracts/integration.md

 urbiwallet://consent/<caller_readable_name>/<caller_callback_link>?challenge=<challenge>
 ```

-where
+where:
 * `<caller_readable_name>` is the URI-encoded string that will be displayed to the user in order to get their approval.
 Example dialog (with `caller_readble_name` set to `"My%20App"`):

     > `My App` is requesting to read your personal data.
 Confirm letting `My App` read your data? \[Yes\] \[No\]
 * `<caller_callback_link>` is the URI-encoded link that the Wallet will open to notify the App of the outcome of the access request (e.g., `myapp%3A%2F%2Fwallet-callback`).
 The App must therefore be configured to process these deep links.
 See [this guide for Android][1], and [this one for iOS][2] for more info
 * `challenge` is a random string that the Wallet will sign using Alice's private key

 An example link could thus be:

 ```
-urbiwallet://consent/My%20App/myapp%3A%2F%2Fwallet-callback?challenge=71246812948247
+urbiwallet://consent/My%20App/myapp%3A%2F%2Fwallet-callback?challenge=439509230203971840
 ```

 [1]: https://developer.android.com/training/app-links/deep-linking